goat1000/SVGGraph/README.txt

 Option 3: the object tag
  <object data="graph.php" width="600" height="100" type="image/svg+xml" />

-The object tag is standard, but this doesn't work in IE.
+The object tag is standard, but this doesn't work in old versions of IE.

-Option 4: using the svg namespace within an xhtml document
+Option 4a: using the svg namespace within an xhtml document

 This option is more complicated, as it requires changing the doctype and content type of the page being served.
 The SVG is generated as part of the same page.
  <?php
   header('content-type: application/xhtml+xml; charset=UTF-8');
-  // $graph = new SVGGraph(...);
+  // $graph = new Goat1000\SVGGraph\SVGGraph(...);
   // $graph setup here!
  ?>
  <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.1 plus MathML 2.0 plus SVG 1.1//EN"